Alignak-monitoring/alignak/doc/source/07_advanced/distributed-alignak.rst

   Under Linux:
-  sudo /etc/init.d/shinken-arbiter restart
+  sudo /etc/init.d/alignak-arbiter restart
   Under Windows:
-  net stop shinken-arbiter
+  net stop alignak-arbiter
-  net start shinken-arbiter
+  net start alignak-arbiter

 It's done!
-You can look at the global shinken.log file (should be under /var/lib/shinken/shinken.log or c:\shinken\var\shinken.log) that the new poller is started and can reach scheduler-1.
+You can look at the global alignak.log file (should be under /var/lib/alignak/alignak.log or c:\alignak\var\alignak.log) that the new poller is started and can reach scheduler-1.
 So look for lines like:

 ::